To my daughter Amanda,

 For advice in writing, read Rilke's Letters to a Young Poet which applies to many things beyond literature and art.
 It made a deep impression on me in my early 20s.
 For more serious writing, read Stephen King's excellent On Writing: A Memoir of the Craft.

 Listen widely, change genres.
-Good listening requires focus and takes time, but is worth it.
+Good listening requires focus, takes time, but is worth it.

 Life without music would be an error. -- Nietzsche